My favorite Fall treat is fresh cider donuts from the cider mill, and it’s even close.

 Apple butter is to applesauce as apple cider is to apple juice.

 The difference is that apple butter is a more concentrated version of applesauce.
 Essentially, it’s just cooked down longer, leading to less liquid and more of a caramelized color and deeper flavor.

-And don’t worry about having to buy a jar of apple butter- make a peanut butter + apple butter sandwich, fall in love with it, and thank me later.
-It’s significantly better than a peanut butter & jelly sandwich, believe it or not.
+And don’t worry about having to buy a jar of apple butter just for this recipe- make a peanut butter + apple butter sandwich, fall in love with it, and thank me later.
+It’s significantly better than peanut butter & jelly sandwiches, believe it or not.